RedwoodJS 4

 01:26:23 - Nick Taylor

 Yeah.
-And just to throw this question at you, Anthony, because you used to work at Stepcent and you definitely have way more GraphQL experience than I do, is that something typical that you've seen people do?
-Like, they just, you know, because like, from my high level perspective of GraphQL, they kind of, it seemed to be marketed to front ends as like, this is the Mecca.
-You'll never have to worry about databases and stuff again.
-You can get literally anything you want.
-And have you seen people just try to jam the whole kitchen sink into GraphQL and just get it all back or what have you seen?
-Typically?
+And just to throw this question at you, Anthony, because you used to work at StepZen and you definitely have way more GraphQL experience than I do, is that something typical that you've seen people do?
+From my high-level perspective, GraphQL kind of seemed to be marketed to front ends as like, this is the mecca, you'll never have to worry about databases and stuff again, you can get literally anything you want.
+Have you seen people just try to jam the whole kitchen sink into GraphQL and just get it all back, or what have you seen typically?

 01:27:00 - Anthony Campolo

 Yeah.
-I mean, the off thing, there's always been kind of a lot of different schools of thought in terms of how to do it.
-It would really depend kind of just on what server you're using and what conventions they have.
-So with Apollo, they would have their own way of kind of getting the context kind of similar to what we're doing.
-And then there's been these libraries built like GraphQL Shield and stuff like that.
-So I think that's.
-It's been a thing that kind of everyone's had to figure out on their own.
-There hasn't really been a, like, blessed way to do it from like the GraphQL spec.
-So that's why it's always been a bit of a challenge.
+I mean, the auth thing, there's always been a lot of different schools of thought in terms of how to do it.
+It would really depend on what server you're using and what conventions they have.
+So with Apollo, they would have their own way of getting the context, kind of similar to what we're doing.
+And then there have been libraries built, like GraphQL Shield and stuff like that.
+So I think it's been a thing that everyone's had to figure out on their own.
+There hasn't really been a blessed way to do it from the GraphQL spec, so that's why it's always been a bit of a challenge.

 01:27:40 - Nick Taylor

 Gotcha.
-Okay, cool.
-Cool.
-Well, I gotta say, like, honestly, like, I feel like we've only been talking 30 minutes and it's like an hour and a half has gone by.
+Okay, cool, cool.
+Well, I gotta say, honestly, I feel like we've only been talking 30 minutes, and it's like an hour and a half has gone by.
 But this was super cool.
-I'm still not super well versed in redwood, but just getting back to the point, like what I was saying before, how it just seems to make you productive, like the cli.
-I don't know if you market the CLI a lot, but it's a pretty powerful tool.
-To get bootstrapped really quickly.
-And aside from generating pages or routes.
-Sorry, API routes, just stuff like this, like the setting up the vite,
+I'm still not super well-versed in Redwood, but getting back to the point of what I was saying before, how it just seems to make you productive, like the CLI, I don't know if you market the CLI a lot, but it's a pretty powerful tool to get bootstrapped really quickly.
+And aside from generating pages or routes, sorry, API routes, stuff like setting up Vite...

 01:28:23 - Anthony Campolo